wilddolphin2022/simple_web_server/README.md

-# Rust Simple Web Server
+# Simple Web Server

-Learn Rust with example
+Learn Rust with this example

 ## Using